 All of NNU's Master of Divinity and Master of Arts programs are fully online, with no residential requirements.
 Prospective students from a variety of undergraduate majors are welcome.
-While eight credits of undergraduate course work in Bible, Theology, and/or Western Philosophy are required, students without prerequisites can meet them by completing two additional online undergraduate courses.
 To maximize contextualization, all of our students participate in a mentor relationship with someone in their own ministry setting.
 Ministry mentors receive a small stipend for the support offered.

 Northwest Nazarene University's graduate theological online education program has associate membership with candidacy in The Association of Theological Schools (ATS).
 The pastoral ministry core of the Master of Divinity and the Master of Arts: Pastoral Ministry program are both recognized by the Church of the Nazarene's International Course of Study Advisory Committee (ICOSAC) as validated courses of study meeting the educational requirements of ordination in the denomination.